er1cstotle/lighthouse/lectures/w3d4/v2/lecture-guide.md

 # Secure passwords

-- why not plain text
-- if your database is compromised the hackers have access to everyones account
+- why not plain text??? if your database is compromised the hackers have access to everyones account
-- hashing
+- solution: hashing
-- rainbow table
-- one way. if you have the result you cannot reverse it
+- these are a one way street. if you have the result you cannot reverse engineer it to get the input
-- salts!
 - dont use your own hashing function....
 - the ones commonly used are battle tested by cyber security

+- Rainbow table attacks
+- partial solution: salts!

 # Secure http